worknate/galactic-encyclopedia/planets/Gudrid.md

 ### Government

-Gudrid has no government per se; the mines are operated by the Delta Consolidated Mining company, which provides official representation in the sector, along with the minimal (poorly-trained, poorly-equipped) local security forces.
+Gudrid has no government per se; the mines are operated by the **Delta Consolidated Mining Company**, which provides official representation in the sector, along with minimal (poorly-trained, poorly-equipped) local security forces.
 The company operates a number of interstellar transports, two system patrol boats, and personel armed with a mix of TL3 and TL4 technology.

-Back
-Moon Base
-1 Base
-Boulia 1
-Research Base
-1 Base
-Ins

 ### Alminge Laminio
 (Moon)

-A small moon orbiting Gudrid, Alminge Laminio
+A small moon orbiting Gudrid, Alminge Laminio sports two outposts

+* **Boulia** is the corporate headquarters for Delta Consolidated
+* **Ins** is a research facility, focused primarily on the giant star Tolantz Urietal α.

 ### Gas Giants

 * Canberra (Tolantz Urietal II) - Orbital mining operations
 * Igal (Tolantz Urietal III) - Orbital mining operations

 ### Images